 - Come in to our office for a comprehensive oral exam and regular cleanings.

 - Brush after meals and use an antimicrobial mouthwash.

 - Drink more water and cut back on sugary and acidic drinks.

 - Develop the habit of flossing every night.

 The procedure for placing a composite resin dental filling is a routine treatment that we do every day at Brian D Smith DDS.
 Here’s how it works:

-- Dr. Smith isolates the tooth from saliva to keep it dry.
+- Drs.
+Smith or Ancona isolate the tooth from saliva to keep it dry.

 - Any dental decay is removed.

 - An etchant and a bonding agent are applied, followed by the composite resin.

 - A special light is used to harden each layer of composite resin material.